Grades of Condition (I'd advise contacting us for details on posters rated below Very Good):

 Standard Poster sizes offered on SantoStreet.com:

 JLC (Mexican Lobby Card ... or ...
-Jumbo Lobby Card) : Mexican lobby cards usually measure approximately 12.5" x 16.5" and are printed on heavier paper stock.
-They feature colorful artwork which tends to cover the majority of the card.
-These cards have a relatively small inset image, picturing a scene from the film.
-(These inset scenes were usually black & white in the 1950s and 1960s and color from the 1970s and later.)
-The cards usually have the same artwork as a film's one-sheet poster (although due to on the horizontal format of lobby cards, the layout of this artwork is sometimes a bit different).
-JLCs originally came in sets of 8 (or sometimes 16).
+Jumbo Lobby Card) : Mexican 'Jumbo Lobby Cards' (or JLCs) measure approximately 12.5" x 16.5" and are usually printed on heavy paper stock.
+We call them 'Jumbo Lobby Cards' because they are noticeable larger than standard U.S. lobby cards.
+JLCs feature colorful artwork, which tends to cover the majority of the card surface.
+These cards generally have a relatively small 'inset' image, picturing a scene from the film.
+(These inset scenes were often black & white in the 1950s and 1960s ... and color from the 1970s and later.)
+The cards often have similar border artwork to the film's one-sheet poster (although due to on the horizontal format of lobby cards, the layout of this artwork is sometimes a bit different).
+JLCs originally came in sets of 8 cards (or sometimes 16, usually on earlier films).
 The color artwork is the same on all cards in a Mexican lobby card set -- only the small inset scene is different.

 ALC (Azteca Lobby Card) : Azteca lobby cards measure 11"x 14" and are printed on heavy paper stock.
 These cards have an actual B&W movie still attached on the card -- picturing a scene from the film.
 These rare lobby cards were printed in the United States -- to be used in Spanish-language theaters.
 For most Mexican films, they were the only U.S. posters ever produced.
 They feature completely different artwork from the Mexican lobby cards.
 Like other US-produced lobby cards, ALCs originally came in sets of 8.
 The border art is the same on all cards of the set, only the attached B&W photo is different.